LB88-del/C-project-1/README.md

 2nd commit:
 limited output to 3dp.
 Introduced getPositiveInt function called for all 3 numerical inputs to make code more compact.

+3rd commit:
+added comments
+Improved validation (before inputs beginning with y and n were taken to be y and n and now solely the characters 'y' and 'n' are accepted)
+Fixed error in calculations